Applying for a German Visa

 Short-stay/ Schengen Visas

-These visas are issued to individuals who intend to travel to Germany for reasons such as visit, business, transit, or training.
-They include:
+They are issued to individuals who intend to travel to Germany for reasons such as visit, business, transit, or training.

 2. Business Visa